Marcus Amaker: Other work

 In addition to poetry, Amaker is an opera librettist.
-His debut opera, The Weight of Light, will premiere in 2024 for the Chicago Opera Theater.
+His original opera, The Weight of Light, debuted at the Chicago Opera Theater in 2024.

+Amaker also wrote the libretto for What the Earth Remembers, a 40-minute choral work with music by Grammy-nominated composer Shawn Okpebholo, commissioned by the Handel Choir of Baltimore in collaboration with the Baltimore Chamber Orchestra.
+The work, a reflection on the Earth's resilience and humanity's relationship with the natural world, is set to premiere on March 14, 2027, at Kraushaar Auditorium on the campus of Goucher College, with additional performances in Chicago, Ann Arbor, and Seattle.

-He penned the lyrics for Unknown, a song cycle commissioned by UrbanAiras, a DC-based opera company.
+He penned the lyrics for Unknown, a song cycle commissioned by UrbanArias, a DC-based opera company.
 It was covered by PBS Newshour and The Washington Post.
 Marcus' lyrics for "The Rain," a song by opera singer Will Liverman, was named one of NPR's top songs of 2021.
 The album received a Grammy nomination.
+In 2025, Rhiannon Giddens, a MacArthur Fellow, Grammy winner, and Pulitzer Prize winner, sang Amaker's words on the Grammy-nominated album Songs in Flight by Shawn Okpebholo.

 He's also a graphic designer, web designer, videographer and musician.
-He is the lead graphic designer for the national music journal No Depression.
-As a musician, he has released more than 30 albums under the alias tape loop.
-He's also released two albums with Grammy-nominated drummer/producer Quentin E. Baxter of Ranky Tanky.
+He was the lead graphic designer for the national music journal No Depression for eight years.
+As a musician, he has released more than 45 albums under the alias tape loop.
+He's also released three albums with Grammy-winning drummer/producer Quentin E. Baxter of Ranky Tanky.

+His re-written version of "My Country, 'Tis of Thee" was performed by the Washington National Opera for President Biden's inauguration in 2021.